Murmurations of elliptic curves: Elliptic curves

 By the Mordell--Weil Theorem, the set of rational points $E(\mathbb Q)$ of an elliptic curve $E$ defined over $\mathbb{Q}$ forms a finitely generated abelian group and thus decomposes into a product of the torsion part $E(\mathbb Q)_{\mathrm{tor}}$ and the free part:

 The rank $r_E$ of the free part is called the {\em rank} of the elliptic curve $E$.

 The rank has been a focal point of extensive studies on elliptic curves, but there still remain important open problems.
 In particular, we do not know whether the set of ranks is bounded or not.

-In fact, the largest known-rank, established by Noam Elkies in 2006, is 28, and the boundedness of the average rank of elliptic curves was proved by Bhargava and Shankar \cite{BS1, BS2} in 2015.
+In fact, the largest known-rank, established by Noam Elkies \cite{E07} in 2006, is (expected to be) 28, and the boundedness of the average rank of elliptic curves was proved by Bhargava and Shankar \cite{BS1, BS2} in 2015.
 As mentioned in the introduction, the celebrated Birch and Swinnerton-Dyer (BSD) conjecture predicts that the rank of $E$ is equal to the order of vanishing of $L(E,s)$ at $s=1$.
-For rank 0 and 1, this conjecture is known to be true by the work of Kolyvagin and the modularity theorem.
+For rank 0 and 1, this conjecture is known to be true by the work of Kolyvagin \cite{K89} and the modularity theorem \cite{W95, BCDT}.

 As for the Riemann $\zeta$-function, the $L$-function $L(E,s)$ may be completed to a function $\Lambda(E,s) = \pi^{-s} \Gamma(\frac s 2) \Gamma(\frac {s+1} 2) N_E^{s/2} L(E,s)$ which admits analytic continuation to $\mathbb C$ and satisfies a functional equation